bens4lsu/theskinny-publish/Content/blog2/basic-principals-of-mathematics-abandoned.md

 1.10
 1.11

 This bugs me.
 Shouldn't paragraph 1.1 and paragraph 1.10 be the same thing?
 1.1 is the same number as 1.10.
-Similarly, paragraphs 1.11, 1.12, etc. should all come <i>before</i> paragraph 1.2.
+Similarly, paragraphs 1.11, 1.12, etc. should all come *before* paragraph 1.2.
 It's just basic math.

 Sometimes, you even get more decimals.
 As in paragraph 2.6.4.
 I've even seen them go to 2.6.4.1.
 These aren't even numbers.